Energy-based Surprise Minimization for Multi-Agent Value Factorization: Energy-based Surprise Minimization

 Here, $E$ is defined as the surprise ratio with $\beta$ as a temperature parameter and $\sigma^{'}$ as the deviation among next states in the batch.
 The surprise value function is approximated by a universal function approximator (in our case a neural network) with its parameters as $\phi$. $V_{a}(s^{'},u^{'},\sigma^{'})$ is expressed as the negative free energy and $\sum_{a=1}^{N} \exp{(V_{a}(s,u,\sigma))}$ the partition function.
 Alternatively, $V_{a}(s,u,\sigma)$ can be formulated as the negative free energy with $\sum_{a=1}^{N} \exp{(V_{a}(s^{'},u^{'},\sigma^{'}))}$ as the partition function.
-The objective incorporates the minimization of surprise across all agents as minimizing the energy in spurious states.
+The objective incorporates the minimization of surprise across all agents as minimizing the energy in \textit{surprising} states.
 Such a formulation of surprise acts as intrinsic motivation and at the same time provides robustness to multi-agent behavior.
 Furthermore, the energy formulation in the form of energy ratio $E$ is a suitable one as it guarantees convergence to minimum surprise at optimal policy $\pi^{*}$.
-This is formally expressed in Theorem \autoref{two} with its corresponding proof in the supplementary material. \begin{customthm}{2} Upon agent's convergence to an optimal policy $\pi^{*}$, total energy of $\pi^{*}$, expressed by $E^{*}$ will reach a thermal equilibrium consisting of minimum surprise among consecutive states $s$ and $s^{'}$. \end{customthm} The objective can be modified to tackle approximation error in the target $Q$-values.
+This is formally expressed in Theorem \autoref{two} with its corresponding proof in \autoref{sc:proofs}. \begin{customthm}{2} Upon agent's convergence to an optimal policy $\pi^{*}$, total energy of $\pi^{*}$, expressed by $E^{*}$ will reach a thermal equilibrium consisting of minimum surprise among consecutive states $s$ and $s^{'}$. \end{customthm} The objective can be modified to address approximation error in the target $Q$-values using Maxmin Q-learning \cite{maxmin}.
 We introduce a total of $m$ target approximators making $\{Q_{1}(u^{'},s^{'};\theta^{-}),Q_{2}(u^{'},s^{'};\theta^{-})...,Q_{m}(u^{'},s^{'};\theta^{-})\}$ as the set of target approximators.
-However, unlike generalized $Q$-learning \cite{maxmin}, we do not instantiate another $Q$-function but simply keep a copy of $\theta$ and select the target estimates with minimum values during optimization.
-This allows the objective to address overestimation bias in a scalable manner without using multiple $Q$-functions.
+This allows the objective to address overestimation bias in a scalable manner without using multiple $Q$-functions at the same time.
 The final EMIX objective is mathematically expressed in \autoref{eq:4}.

 Here, $i$ depicts each of the $m$ target estimators with $\underset{i}{\min}Q_{i}(u^{'},s^{'};\theta^{-})$ indicating the estimate with minimum error.